webplatform/docs/tutorials/css_transforms/index.md

  perspective-origin-x : 500px;

 This only affects how the transformed element appears, not the ancestor that specifies the perspective.
-Note that since percentages refer to the size of the transformed element, pixel units may be easier to use.
+(Since percentages refer to the size of the transformed element, pixel units may be easier to use.)

 ==3D transforms==